sailfishos-chum/main/README.md

 # SailfishOS:Chum community repository: Documentation and issue tracker

-The SailfishOS:Chum community repository is providing collection of applications, tools and libraries compiled for various hardware architectures and Sailfish&nbsp;OS release versions.
+The SailfishOS:Chum community repository provides a collection of applications, tools and libraries compiled for various hardware architectures and Sailfish&nbsp;OS release versions.